+Baker McKenzie delivers integrated solutions to complex challenges.
 Complex business challenges require an integrated response across different markets, sectors and areas of law.
-Baker McKenzie's client solutions provide seamless advice, underpinned by deep practice and sector expertise, as well as first-rate local market knowledge from more than 70 offices globally.
-Celebrating its 75th anniversary in 2024, Baker McKenzie works alongside clients to deliver solutions for a connected world.
+Baker McKenzie's client solutions provide seamless advice, underpinned by deep practice and sector expertise, as well as first-rate local market knowledge.
+Across more than 70 offices globally, Baker McKenzie works alongside our clients to deliver solutions for a connected world. bakermckenzie.com © 2025 Baker McKenzie.

-bakermckenzie.com

-©2024 Baker McKenzie.
 All rights reserved.
 Baker & McKenzie International is a global law firm with member law firms around the world.
 In accordance with the common terminology used in professional service organizations, reference to a "partner" means a person who is a partner or equivalent in such a law firm.
 Similarly, reference to an "office" means an office of any such law firm.
 This may qualify as "Attorney Advertising" requiring notice in some jurisdictions.
 Prior results do not guarantee a similar outcome.